How to Collect & Manage Security Deposits: Landlord's Guide

 How to Return the Security Deposit

 Upon determining the deductions, the landlord is tasked with returning the remaining portion of the security deposit to the tenant.
-Typically this needs to be done within 14 to 30 days following the tenant's move-out - though each state has different rules regarding thos timeline.
+Typically this needs to be done within 14 to 30 days following the tenant's move-out - though each state has different rules regarding those timeline.

 Additionally, the landlord should furnish the tenant with an itemized list of deductions, accompanied by supporting documentation such as photographs or receipts.